Chapter 11: The Heiress: Plot

 The Razor Crest, severely damaged, crash lands on the moon of Trask.
 The Frog Lady is reunited with her husband, who directs The Mandalorian to an inn, where he learns three Mandalorians have been seen, and the captain of a trawler of Quarren offers passage to find the Mandalorians.

 Out at sea, the Captain shows them a Mamacore they are transporting.
 As he suddenly throws the Child's carrier into the beast's cage, the Mandalorian dives in after the Child and is trapped inside the cage.
-The captain promises to kill him for his armor.
+The captain intends to kill him for his armor.
 Mandalorians come to their rescue, killing the entire crew.
 The leader (Bo-Katan Kryze) and her teammates (Koska Reeves and Axe Woves) supposedly break a taboo by taking off their helmets.
 The Mandalorian immediately distrusts them, but she explains her Mandalorian heritage and that he is a Child of the Watch, a group consisting of zealots who follow "the (ancient) Way (of the Mandalore)", which mainstream Mandalorian society does not.
 The Mandalorian leaves, stubbornly refusing Bo-Katan's help.

 The Mandalorian is attacked by the brother of the dead trawler captain.
 Again, Bo-Katan comes to his aid.
 She later explains that Imperial remnants still plunder Mandalore and her team is raiding cargo ships to steal weapons to retake their homeworld.
 She promises the information he needs in return for his help in their next raid.
 The Child stays with the Frog Lady.

 The team makes short work of the stormtroopers on board the freighter and takes control of the cargo.
 Bo-Katan alters the mission, deciding to take the whole ship.
 She also reveals she seeks a Mandalorian relic that had been stolen from her: the Darksaber.
 The Mandalorian is reluctant.
 Bo-Katan mocks him saying, "This is the Way."
 The Captain alerts Moff Gideon, but it is too late for help.
 Gideon tells the Captain to sacrifice the ship to kill them all.
 The Mandalorian makes a dangerous charge at a group of stormtroopers, allowing the rest of the group to take control of the ship in time.
 She presses the Captain to tell her the location of the Darksaber, but he tells her she must already know and takes himself out via suicide shocker.

 Bo-Katan thanks the Mandalorian and invites him to join them in future missions, saying his bravery will be remembered.
 He declines, saying he must continue his quest.
 While stating that the offer still stands, Bo-Katan directs him to the city of Calodan on the forest planet of Corvus, where he will find a Jedi called Ahsoka Tano.